Let’s take a medical approach to weight loss

 History

 We’ll also review your medical and weight history and identify any events that may have impacted weight loss, such as trauma, stress or habits.
-At this point we’ll determine your suitability for the prescribed medication.
+At this point we’ll work with you to develop a plan to specifically meet your goals.

 Your tailored program